Main Menu

 Colleges, universities, and trade schools that you applied to in the fall may now request your mid-year or semester grades.
 If a college, university, or trade school has requested your mid-year/semester grades, please visit the 12th Grade Counseling Canvas page and complete the Mid-Year Grade Report Request form.

-The School Counseling Office will begin sending mid-year grade reports on February 17, 2021 and will only send mid-year reports if this form is completed.
+The School Counseling Office will begin sending mid-year grade reports in February and will only send mid-year reports if this form is completed.
 You may list up to 10 schools per form (complete an additional form if you have more than 10 schools requesting a mid-year report).
 Not all schools require a mid-year transcript; use this form only if a mid-year transcript is required or requested.

 Please note: If you completed your college/university application(s) using the Common App, your mid-year report will be sent through Common App/Xello and will be received by all colleges/universities which you applied to via Common App.
 No test scores will be included on mid-year transcripts.